First published in 1989 as part of The Superyachts Vol. 2

 “He wanted the best yacht in the world,” says Bannenberg, “and we achieved that at the time.”
 The vessel Bannenberg created cost $35million to build, but Khashoggi also commissioned Italian designer Luigi Sturchio to produce the interior and that is believed to have cost more than the yacht itself.

 “No-one really knows what she originally cost,” says Jonathan Beckett, CEO of Burgess, the broker that arranged the sale to Trump.
 Named Nabila, after Khashoggi’s only daughter, the vessel was launched in 1980.
-Insisting that she be totally self-contained, Khashoggi had included in the specification everything from a patisserie and three-chair hair salon to a screening room with an 800-film library and a hospital with operating theatre.
+Insisting that she be totally self-contained, Khashoggi had included in the specification everything from a patisserie and three-chair hair salon to a screening room with an 800-film library and a hospital with an operating theatre.

 There is accommodation for a crew of 52 people.
 To get to and from shore, there is a helicopter landing pad and a pair of nine metre tenders.
 Fuel tanks holding 618,256 litres of diesel give a maximum range of 8,500 nautical miles at the cruising speed of 17.5 knots.
 Three water-makers produce 45,000 litres of fresh water a day from the ocean and six mammoth refrigerators carry a three-month supply of food for 100 people.